Itvisors/mendix-SetFocusOnErrorWidget/README.md

 ## Features And Limitations
 Reposition the page to show validation errors.
 Expand groupboxes if necessary.

-The input element must be in a table cell.

 This widget does not work with tab containers.

 ## Installation